Privacy-Preserving Visual Localization with Event Cameras: Sensor-Level Privacy Protection

-\paragraph{Median Filtering} We first filter temporally inconsistent regions via median filtering along the temporal axis as shown in Figure~\ref{fig:sensor_level}a.
-Given a voxel grid $E {\in} \mathbb{R}^{B \times H \times W}$ where $B$ denotes the number of temporal bins and $H$, $W$ denote the height and width of the sensor resolution, we replace each voxel $E(l, m, n)$ with the median value from $E(l {-} k_t{:} l {+} k_t, m, n)$ where $k_t$ is the temporal window size.
-Since dynamic entities, including human faces, may deform over time, the resulting voxel regions will show irregularities in the temporal domain.
-Median filtering perturbs voxel entries with temporally inconsistent intensity or motion as shown in Figure~\ref{fig:sensor_level}b, where detailed expositions on this notion are given in the supplementary material.
-As a result, events from faces after filtering lead to low quality image reconstructions.
+As shown in Figure~\ref{fig:sensor_level}-(a), median filtering perturbs voxel entries with temporally inconsistent intensity or motion, which are common in events from faces.
+Given a voxel grid $E {\in} \mathbb{R}^{B \times H \times W}$ where $B$ denotes the number of temporal bins, we replace each voxel $E(l, m, n)$ with the median value from $E(l {-} k_t{:} l {+} k_t, m, n)$ where $k_t$ is half the temporal window size.
+This is based on the intuition that the event accumulation from regions with constant appearance either \emph{monotonically} increase or decrease, where a detailed exposition is given in Appendix~\ref{app:proof}.
+On the other hand, dynamic entities including human faces deform over time and the resulting voxel regions show irregularities in the temporal domain, which lead to low quality image reconstructions after filtering.